-Mosteiro dos Jeronimos, or commonly referred as Jeronimos Monastery, is one of the most magnificent churches in Lisbon.
+Mosteiro dos Jeronimos, or commonly referred to as Jeronimos Monastery, is one of the most magnificent churches in Lisbon.
 This Lisbon church and monastery is so big and beautiful, and it is in the list of UNESCO World Heritage Site.

 This Lisbon point of interest is a legacy from the Portuguese Age of Discovery.
 Built with Manueline style, Jeronimos Monastery also houses the tombs of several Portuguese prominent figures, such as Vasco da Gama and Fernando Pessoa.

-Some other churches you can visit for sightseeing in Lisbon are The Church of Santa Engracia and The Church of Saint Roch.
+Some other churches you can visit for sightseeing in Lisbon are The Church of santa Engracia and The Church of Saint Roch.